bitrix24/b24restdocs/api-reference/sonet-group/events/on-sonet-group-subject-add.md

-# Triggered After Creating a Workgroup Topic onSonetGroupSubjectAdd
+# Triggered after creating a group topic onSonetGroupSubjectAdd

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing here — we will complete it soon

 {% endnote %}